jerabaul29/jerabaul29.github.io/_posts/2021-06-27-pass-with-smartcard.md

 ~$ sudo apt install pass
 ~$ git clone YOUR_GIT_REPO_CLONE_SSH_GIT_URL .password-store
 ~$ gpg --import YOUR_PATH_TO_PUBLIC_KEY
+~$ gpg --edit-key YOUR_KEY_ID
+	trust
+	5  # or set your trust level accordingly to what is reasonable quit
 ```

 ## Setting up the GPG smartcard